 The security guard industry is evolving as new trends and technology emerge.
 According to Trackforce Valiant, evolving technology gives security guard businesses many ways to advance and enhance their services.
 While smaller businesses can’t adopt all of the cutting-edge technology that’s available, drones, facial recognition, and apps that support tasks like incident reporting are all potential considerations.

 The market for a security guard business will depend on the business’ specialization.
-Some businesses focus on specific industries, like construction and renovation, and will market to builders and property owners who are planning construction projects.
+Some businesses focus on specific industries, like construction and renovation, and will market to builders and property owners planning construction projects.
 Other businesses may focus on providing security to retail spaces, and they’ll market to the business owners of retail operations.

 Skills, experience, and education useful in running a security guard business

-Starting a security guard business doesn’t require a business degree, but certain skills and experiences are valuable in both starting and running this business.
+Starting a security guard business doesn’t require a business degree, but certain skills and experiences are valuable in starting and running this business.

 Security guard experience.
 A business owner who has previously worked as a security guard will have an understanding of the challenges of the industry.
 This experience may also result in connections and a network that can be helpful when starting a new business.